holding a tablet in a field

 • Current undergraduate students from UCR or partnering institutions

 • Eligible applicants must be sophomores, juniors, or seniors in their undergraduate studies.
-Seniors can apply if they will remain enrolled at UCR through Fall 2025 and are committed to the full 15-month fellowship.
+Seniors can apply if they will remain enrolled at UCR through Fall 2026

 Summer Research Opportunity for Community College Students & Partnering Institutions